incognito-unlimited/Ghumakkad.AI/README.md

     ```

 5.  **Customize your data:**
     Edit the `TravelPreference.csv` file to add your own travelers, preferences, and budgets.
-The app will read this file live.

-## 🏃‍♀️ How to Run
+## 🏃‍♀️ How to Run Locally

-1. Run the Flask application:
+1. Run the Flask development server:
     ```bash
     python app.py
     ```